beads-implement

 • Good sub-agent targets: repo exploration, API/library doc lookup, reproducer creation, test strategy, narrow refactors with a clear file list.

-• Give each sub-agent explicit ownership (files + expected output), and merge their results.
+• Give each sub-agent explicit ownership (files + expected output), and keep the write scope as small as possible.

 • One commit per task/sub-task.